Putting it into Practice

 Provide a Justification for the Request, if Necessary

-If you have a tight deadline, for example, you may explain why you weren’t able to provide more leeway.
+If you have a tight deadline, for example, you may explain why you aren’t able to provide more leeway.
 The point here is to think of any questions or objections your receiver may have and address them upfront.

 Provide Details Your Receiver Needs to Complete the Request